apache/sis-site/source/javafx.md

 # Open files

-Drag and drop some netCDF or GeoTIFF files in the explorer (the white area on the left side of main window).
+Drag and drop some netCDF, GeoTIFF, ASCII Grid or World Files in the explorer (the white area on the left side of main window).
 Multiple files or entire directories can be dragged.
-Opened files are listed and netCDF variables are shown below each file as a tree.
+Opened files are listed and variables are shown below each file as a tree.
 Files can be closed with the contextual menu (click on a file with the right mouse button).
 The panel on the right side gives a summary of the selected file or variable;
 more information can be read in the “Metadata” tab.